 This method does not provide the same level of overall security/cybersecurity that a merchant account offers.
 Is a quick setup worth risking a cyber theft?
 The answer is an obvious no. Your business is responsible for protecting the financial information of each customer making a purchase.
 One data breach can spell disaster for any sized company.
 Just imagine what it could do to your business.
 Third-party payment processing entities are famous for lacking quality customer service and technical support.

 Keep in mind that they reside in the discounted services sector.
 You may very well end up spending countless hours on the phone before the issue is resolved.
 That is to say if the problem is ever resolved.
 Is saving a few dollars on monthly service fees worth the risk of wasting a significant amount of your valuable time and aggravating your customers/clients?
 Once again, the answer is a resounding no. Although third-party payment processors do not charge monthly service fees, the individual transaction fees are significantly higher than merchant accounts.

 They can be upwards of double.
 That means you are overpaying every time the proverbial register rings.
 At the end of the day, a merchant account is also a more economical choice.

 Apply for a Merchant Account

 Payment Savvy specializes in providing businesses of all types with the ability to accept credit and debit card payments through the use of a merchant account.
-Please contact Payment Savvy today to review your options, apply for a new merchant account, and to obtain answers to your questions.
+Please contact Payment Savvy today to review your options, apply for a new merchant account, and obtain answers to your questions.
 We look forward to hearing from you and working with your company.

 If you have enjoyed reading this article and found it informative, please share it with all of your contacts on social media.
 Payment Savvy greatly appreciates your efforts in this manner.
-Please stay tuned for more interesting articles in the days ahead.
+Please stay tuned for more exciting articles in the days ahead.